 SUNDIALS: SUite of Nonlinear and DIfferential/ALgebraic Equation Solvers

 SUNDIALS is a SUite of Nonlinear and DIfferential/ALgebraic equation Solvers.
-It consists of the following 6 solvers: consists of the following six solvers: CVODE, solves initial value problems for ordinary differential equation (ODE) systems; CVODES, solves ODE systems and includes sensitivity analysis capabilities (forward and adjoint); ARKODE, solves initial value ODE problems with additive Runge-Kutta methods, include support for IMEX methods; IDA, solves initial value problems for differential-algebraic equation (DAE) systems; IDAS, solves DAE systems and includes sensitivity analysis capabilities (forward and adjoint); KINSOL, solves nonlinear algebraic systems.
+It consists of the following six solvers: CVODE, solves initial value problems for ordinary differential equation (ODE) systems; CVODES, solves ODE systems and includes sensitivity analysis capabilities (forward and adjoint); ARKODE, solves initial value ODE problems with additive Runge-Kutta methods, include support for IMEX methods; IDA, solves initial value problems for differential-algebraic equation (DAE) systems; IDAS, solves DAE systems and includes sensitivity analysis capabilities (forward and adjoint); KINSOL, solves nonlinear algebraic systems.

 TESSA: Tracking Space Debris